 College v. university – which option is best for you? >

-Of course, there are always American slang words that will be used across the country.
+Of course, there are always slang words that will be used across the country.
 Here’s a list of just a few college slang words you’ll hear, no matter where you go.
 Check out these slang examples.

 Adjective - Rich, luxurious, special, fancy.

 Example: “She’s so boujee with that Louis Vuitton bag.”

 Example: “Those potato chips are bussin’.”

 Adjective - Stylish, sophisticated clothes or appearance.

 Example: “Li’s shoes and belt are dripping today.”